-When you visit us, you will discover that we have rules of conduct and security measures in place to ensure your safety and the safety of the artifacts you are coming to see.
-The museum is a U.S. government facility located on U.S. Navy property and as such, visitors and staff are subject to rigorous security controls.
+The museum is a U.S. government facility located on U.S. Navy property and is open to the public for the specified purpose of exhibition of historical artifacts and information, education, research, interpretation, shopping, and the appropriate use of these museum resources.
 We work diligently every day to ensure the preservation of our country’s naval undersea history for the enjoyment of generations to come, and we ask for your cooperation and assistance in keeping America’s treasures safe.
-When you visit, please be prepared to adhere to the guidelines described below.
+It is the intent of the U.S. Naval Undersea Museum to allow visitors access to the museum’s exhibits and facilities to the maximum extent possible and to ensure the greatest benefit to the greatest number of visitors, therefore, the museum has established the below policies and regulations.
 Additional requirements may be put in place to coincide with threat levels.

 - Carry firearms, other dangerous or deadly weapons, including knives and explosives, either openly or concealed on the premises.
 The prohibition on firearms applies to all visitors, including those with concealed carry firearm permits, but not to active law enforcement personnel authorized to carry firearms.
 Note: Kirpans (ceremonial knives) are religious articles of faith often worn by Sikhs.
 These knives are permitted in the museums as long as the blades are 2.5 inches or less in length, consistent with federal law (18 USC 930);